darktrace/terraform-aws-vsensor/README.md

 #### Overview

-This Quick Start terraform module deploys Darktrace vSensor virtual threat detection on the Amazon Web Services (AWS) Cloud.
-Darktrace probes analyze raw data from mirrored virtual private cloud (VPC) traffic to learn to identify threats.
+This Quick Start terraform module deploys Darktrace vSensor on the Amazon Web Services (AWS) Cloud.

+Darktrace vSensor probes analyze raw data from mirrored virtual private cloud (VPC) traffic permitting a connected Darktrace service to learn to identify traffic patterns and threats.
+Darktrace vSensors are only used in conjunction with a Darktrace cloud service offering or physical Darktrace appliance.

+Darktrace vSensors accept traffic from mirroring services (such as AWS Traffic mirroring) and from Darktrace osSensor agents.
+Darktrace osSensors can be configured on virtual machines and containerized applications.
+Darktrace osSensors are available for Linux, Windows, and any system that can run the Docker Engine.

+Darktrace vSensors can also be configured to accept syslog feeds of third-party security information and event management tools.

+Darktrace vSensors extract meta-data from the traffic sources and submit these to a connected Darktrace cloud service or physcial Darktrace deployment over port 443 (TLS).
+PCAP (packet capture) data is produced by the vSensor for forensic analysis.
+This is stored in an Amazon Simple Storage Service (Amazon S3) bucket.

 This guide covers the steps necessary to deploy this Quick Start.

-Amazon Virtual Private Cloud (VPC) traffic mirroring copies traffic from Amazon Elastic Compute Cloud (Amazon EC2) instances you want to monitor.
-A Network Load Balancer distributes mirrored traffic to Darktrace vSensor probes in private subnets.

-Darktrace vSensor extracts relevant metadata from mirrored traffic and stores it in an Amazon Simple Storage Service (Amazon S3) bucket.
-This metadata is then analyzed by the connected Darktrace platform to develop 'patterns of life' for observed assets, to compare new activity to this expected "normal", and to identify unusual behavior indicative of potential threats.

-Darktrace vSensors support syslog ingestion to [integrate](https://www.darktrace.com/en/integrations/) with third-party security information and event management tools.

-The deployment also supports sending data to vSensors from Darktrace osSensors you configure on virtual machines, containerized applications, and legacy EC2 instance types that do not support traffic mirroring.
-Darktrace osSensors are lightweight, host-based server agents that extend Darktrace's visibility into third-party cloud environments, including AWS and Microsoft Azure.
-Available for Linux, Windows, and any system that can run the Docker Engine, Darktrace osSensors are robust and resilient, allowing organizations to enhance visibility and deliver Darktrace DETECT and RESPOND capabilities in cloud environments, wherever they are hosted.

 #### Architecture Diagram